Besserwisser1/WebSocketsLearning/README.md

 # WebSocketsLearning
-This is test project for studying websockets
+This is test project for studying Websockets, Python ...and a little bit of Git :)